 Whatever you do just don't keep staring at that blinking cursor.
 It's a demon who whispers lies.

 How do you find ideas when the well seems to run dry?
+Let us know in the comments.

-Use one of these ideas to freewrite for 15 minutes.
-When you’re done, you know the drill, post it in the comments and comment on a few other practices.
+When you're done, you know the drill, post it in the comments and comment on a few other practices.